mscata/cicdlab/README.md

 ## Pre-requisites

 You will need [Docker](https://www.docker.io/) in order to run the lab, and at least 8GB FREE of RAM.
+The lab has been running happily on a laptop with a quad-core AMD Ryzen 5 and 16GB of RAM.
 If you want to deploy to Kubernetes, then you will also need [Minikube](https://minikube.sigs.k8s.io/docs/).

 ## Starting the Lab